Avelez1998/GAM305TeamB/README.md

 ###### Project Log Module Four
-###### List of contributers
+###### List of contributors
 	Aaron Velez
  	Dustin Shaw
   	Dylan Greenstein
    	Mike Damico

 ###### What parts of the testing process did the team perceive go well?
-	The iterative playtesting during feature implementation was effective.
+	The iterative playtesting during feature implementation was highly effective.
 	By testing incrementally, we were able to catch bugs early, reducing the complexity of fixes later.
-The use of our testing checklist streamlined the process, ensuring all features were verified systematically.
-Specifically, we made pull requests, branches were pulled down to local and verified as part of the testing process.
-This also was a chance to gather some feedback and learn from one another.
+	The testing checklist streamlined the process, ensuring all features were verified systematically.
+	Specifically, we made pull requests where branches were tested locally before merging, adding an additional
+	layer of validation.
+This process also allowed us to gather feedback and learn from one another, enhancing
+	both collaboration and feature quality.

 ###### How were bugs identified and corrected?
-	When bugs are identified, they are added to GitHub's issue tracker.
-We have not had issues to log yet.
-We have identified bugs with unreals internal error log, but we have not had any serious bugs.
-All issues were resolved during pull requests.
-We used print statements to verify as we created blueprints.
+	Bugs were tracked using Unreal Engine's internal error logs and debug tools.
+Although we haven't needed
+	to log any major issues in GitHub yet, smaller issues were resolved during pull requests.
+	We also utilized print statements to validate blueprint functionality during development, helping identify
+	and resolve minor bugs efficiently.

 ###### In terms of the QA and testing process, what would you do differently to improve the process?
-	We would have use the scrum board to make tickets with acceptance criteria.
-But this project was small.
-Our team did utilize our feature list to make sure we tested all features periodically.
+	We would have used the Scrum board to create tickets with acceptance criteria for better organization.
-	Our system seems to be working well on this scale, but any larger and we might start running into issue.
-Another way we could improve would be to improve communication: Although GitHub was effective for logging bugs, clearer communication about bug assignment and status updates could have further streamlined the process.
-Since it was a small project we are working on, we would not rely too much on SCRUM.
+	While our process worked well for this small project, a larger project might face scalability issues.
+	Another area for improvement would be communication: While GitHub was effective for logging bugs,
+	clearer communication about bug assignments and status updates could further streamline the process.

 ###### What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?
-	Testing Checklist: The checklist ensured that every feature was tested systematically, reducing the chance of overlooking key functionality.
-Game Engine Debugging Tools: Built-in debugging tools helped identify runtime errors and performance issues, particularly during final playtests.
-Finally, feature branching to verify each branch before merging.
-Double checking made the process very smooth for our team.
+	Testing Checklist: The checklist ensured that every feature was tested systematically, reducing the chance
+	of missing critical functionality.
+	Game Engine Debugging Tools: Unreal Engine's built-in debugging tools were invaluable for identifying runtime
+	errors and performance issues, particularly during final playtests.
+	Feature Branching: Using feature branches and verifying each branch before merging ensured smooth integration
+	and reduced conflicts, making the process efficient for our team.

 ###### Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?
-	We did not use the SCRUM board.
-We recognized the usefulness of this tool, however, the list of features was easily split up and assigned and we had time constraints that made it not be worth the resources to implement.
-Given a project any larger with a little more time, this would have been a excellent way to improve communication and better define features.
+	We did not use the Scrum board.
+While we recognize its potential for larger projects, the small scope and
+	limited timeline made it unnecessary.
+Splitting and assigning tasks directly worked well for this project.
+	However, a Scrum board could significantly improve communication and feature definition in larger projects.

 ###### How did the team approach to the initial analysis of the game design document contribute to the decision
 ###### to use these tools and techniques?
-	The thorough analysis of the game design document allowed us to identify core gameplay mechanics, features, and potential risks early.
-This guided the selection of tools like GitHub for issue tracking and the structured checklist for feature validation.
-The clarity from the design document also helped us prioritize critical features, aligning our QA efforts with project goals. and for a smaller project, it just made sense to use what was available and easy.
+	The thorough analysis of the game design document allowed us to identify core gameplay mechanics, features,
+	and potential risks early.
+This clarity guided the selection of tools like GitHub for issue tracking and the
+	structured checklist for feature validation.
+For a smaller project, using simple, effective tools aligned
+	with our timeline and goals.
+This approach ensured our QA efforts were efficient without adding unnecessary
+	complexity.

 ###### Project Log Module Three
 ###### List of contributers